RockstarLang/rockstar/spec.md

 - `"1" is 1` evaluates to true because `"1"` gets converted to the number `1`
 - `"2" ain't Mysterious` evaluates to true because all types are non equal to mysterious, besides mysterious itself.
-- `"02" < "10"` is true because of the lexicographical comparison between `0` and `1` shows that the first string is less than the second string.
+- `"02" < "10"` is true because the lexicographical comparison between `0` and `1` shows that the first string is less than the second string.
-- `True < 10` is an error because `10` gets coerced into `True` due to the comparison with a boolean and there is no allowed ordering comparisons between booleans.
+- `True < 10` is an error because `10` gets coerced into `True` due to the comparison with a boolean and there are no allowed ordering comparisons between booleans.

 #### Increment and Decrement Operators